almostoutlier/Data-Analysis-Portfolio/README.md

 ## About me
 Hello everyone!
 My name is Virinchi, and this is my portfolio.<br>
 I am a Business Analytics Major at Isenberg School of Management.
 I honed my cloud infrastructure skills as a DevOps Engineer over 2 years.
 Simultaneously, I led the marketing of a nationwide NGO dedicated to empowering underprivileged students in India.
 During my tenure there, I achieved a groundbreaking increase in newsletter signups by 62% to reach 9000 subscribers in just one year. an experience that emphasized the power of data-driven decisions.
 My Academic journey has fortified my knowledge of data-driven strategy, marketing analytics, and optimization techniques.
 Furthermore, I am proficient in advanced Excel, Google Analytics, and visualization tools.<br>
-I am both a team player and a decisive leader.
-Currently, I am most interested in marketing analytics because of its highly volatile trends and recent technological advancements.<br>
+I am both a team player and a decisive leader.<br>

 You can see more information in my [**CV**](https://github.com/almostoutlier/Data-Analysis-Portfolio/blob/main/Virinchi%20Alahari%20Resume.pdf).